magnus-leksell/zen-quote/README.md

 $ npm run build
 ```

-which will construct, minimize and place files in the directory `build/static`.
+which will construct, minimize and place files in the `build/static` folder.

 ## Test